 Imagine the songs you’re hearing and what all of you were doing as the songs were coming out of that radio.
 Imagine the people.
 Are they still here?
 Or are they gone now?
 That radio might be the one thing that some of your old friends, if they read this, might be thinking about too.
 A common link.
 They might be thinking about you and wondering what you’re doing now.
 Living in “Radioland”.
 This song is just so magical.
 I lived in “Radioland” from the time I was barely old enough to talk and I still live there.
 I can’t even tell you how much this song brings me joy and I’ll bet it does for countless others.
 If you read my reviews, you’ll know I’m not big on ballads all the time, I’m also not crazy about songs that have a contrived “happy” feel to them.
 There’s nothing forced here.
 This is real life.
 At least for me.
 I lived that life.
 Like I said, I still kind of do, although it’s not quite the same in the streaming world.
 Check that.
 It’s not the same at all.

-I would be doing a complete disservice to not mention the two singles that have already been released and are doing quite well.
-“A Little Dive Bar in Dahlonega” and “American Scandal”.
+I would be doing a complete disservice to not mention the two songs that have already been played and are doing quite well.
+“A Little Dive Bar in Dahlonega”, released as a radio single, and “American Scandal”, played on satellite radio.
 The first time I heard “A Little Dive Bar in Dahlonega” was my introduction to the name Ashley McBryde.
 I had no idea who she was or what she was about.
 I liked the song right away though and I downloaded it.
 I also had no idea whether she wrote the song, whether it was fictional or anything about it either.
-I guess I liked the song well enough that I never bothered to look it up, so it was especially nice to NOT know the story behind it when we interviewed her back in February, because truthfully, there’s nothing like hearing it directly from the artist anyway.
+I guess I liked the song well enough that I never bothered to look it up, so it was especially nice to not know the story behind it when we interviewed her back in February, because truthfully, there’s nothing like hearing it directly from the artist anyway.
 Here’s what McBryde had to say when asked about “A Little Dive Bar in Dahlonega” during that interview:

 “The Crimson Moon.
 It’s in the town square in Dahlonega, Georgia.
 It’s a true story.
 I wrote it with Nicolette Hayford and Jesse Rice.
 We had each had really awful days on the day this song was written, but that chorus is the true story of how Jesse met Kendra, his wife.
 His car had broken down and he took the next available exit, so he took the Dahlonega, Georgia exit and parked at The Crimson Moon, went inside and Shawn Mullins was inside playing a show…” I interjected here, “Shawn Mullins who sings ‘Lullabye’?”
 (McBryde starts to sing the song, acknowledging that, yes, it was that very Shawn Mullins) “So, he stayed there that night, had a burger and a beer, caught the eye of this little blonde girl, and they’ve been married for two and a half years now.”